Princesssarah05/princesssarah05.github.io/about.md

 ---
-layout: my name is Sarah Ademola
+layout: Sarah Ademola
-title: aspiring to become a cyber security engineer
+title: an aspiring cyber security engineer
 ---

 ## About

-Hi, my name is Ademola Sarah, aka Princess Sarah.
-I am very excited to be here!
-I love exploring, and i would love to explore the intruiging world of tech with the assured expectations of being one of the best tech expert there is from Tech Expert Academy.
+Hi, my name is Ademola Sarah.
+I am from Ado Ekiti state, Nigeria.
+I applied for tech expert academy because i have passion for Tech and problem solving.
+Like I said, I an aspiring cybersecurity engineer, so I am very excited to begin this wonderful tech journey with Tech expert academy!